 - We only adopt within the state of Texas unless it is a very special circumstance. (board approval)

-- We never place birds with smokers. this includes people who smoke only outside, at work, in the car or anywhere.
+- We never place birds with smokers. this includes people who smoke only outside, at work, in the car, or anywhere else.

 - We will NOT SHIP BIRDS.
-Adopter must be willing to come to the haven one or more times to fulfill all adoption requirements.
+Adopters must be willing to come to the Haven one or more times to fulfill all adoption requirements.

-- We won't place a bird with anyone we haven't met, interviewed and visited with.
+- We won't place a bird with anyone we haven't met, interviewed, and visited with.
 They will also need to be familiar with the bird.
-No bird will leave hear with a stranger.
+No bird will leave here with a stranger.

 - We never place birds in breeding or resale situations.
-We don't hate breeders... we just can't give them birds.
+We don't hate breeders... we just can't place birds with them.

 - We do not place birds with minors.
-Parents may NOT "sign for" their children to adopt, or make and adoption for them.
+Parents may NOT "sign for" their children to adopt or make an adoption for them.